nextmetaphor/alpine-java/README.md

 # Alpine Linux Java Image #
 A trivial Dockerfile which simply installs [OpenJDK](http://openjdk.java.net/) onto a vanilla [Alpine Linux](https://alpinelinux.org/) Docker image.
-This would typically be used as base layer for a minimal footprint, containerised Java application.
+This would typically be used as a base layer for a minimal footprint, containerised Java application.

 ***